sa9arr/rag-financial-docs/README.md

 This project demonstrates how to build and use a RAG system to answer questions about financial reports.
 It uses Apple's Q3 2022 financial report as a sample document.
 The primary goal is to showcase how different RAG techniques can be applied to extract and generate insights from complex and unstructured financial data.

+This project now includes the following RAG strategies:
+1. ChromaDB backed Vector RAG
+2. LightRAG powered Vector + KG RAG
+3. No-chunk RAG using a LLM with a 128k token window (gemini-2.5-flash)

 ## Features

 - **Hybrid RAG System:** Implements both vector-based and knowledge graph-based retrieval.